dianafreeman/dianasteakleyfreeman.com/src/routes/blog/technology-and-humanity/2019-04-03-eliza-therapeutic-ai.md

 Researchers have warned that the digital age has left us more prone to feelings of loneliness, isolation, and depression3; they’ve also shown that digital tools can help us feel more connected to people we love4, and can sometimes provide useful tools to improve our mental health5 .

-The tech leaders of Silicon Valley have become [infamous for their motto“Move Fast and Break Things”](https://www.politico.eu/article/brexit-silicon-valley-move-fast-and-break-things/) —a saying that has not aged well amidst lawsuits, privacy scandals, and other public missteps.
+The tech leaders of Silicon Valley have become [infamous for their motto “Move Fast and Break Things”](https://www.politico.eu/article/brexit-silicon-valley-move-fast-and-break-things/) —a saying that has not aged well amidst lawsuits, privacy scandals, and other public missteps.
 The science on the potential harm of chat-bots is limited, but we know that feeling ‘misunderstood’ by a technology can have a direct and immediate effect on our basic needs and sense of belonging6.

 One fact is undeniable — technology has the potential to revolutionize healthcare.
 But perhaps, we should heed the advice of those who built these tools, andmove more slowly.